MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Search/New-MgBetaSearchBookmark.md

 ### -PowerAppIds
 List of Power Apps associated with this bookmark.
-If users add existing Power Apps to a bookmark, they can complete tasks, such as to enter vacation time or to report expenses on the search results page.
+If users add existing Power Apps to a bookmark, they can complete tasks directly on the search results page, such as entering vacation time or reporting expenses.

 ```yaml
 Type: String[]